saranya-venkatraman/saranya-venkatraman.github.io/_pages/about.md

   </div>

   <div class="news-item">
-    <h3>May 2023 - 1 paper on evaluation of decoding algorithms - <a href="https://aclanthology.org/2023.findings-eacl.70/" target="_blank" style="color: #1976d2;">How do decoding algorithms distribute information in dialogue responses?</a> at EACL-Findings 2023</h3>
+    <h3>May 2023 - Paper on evaluation of decoding algorithms - <a href="https://aclanthology.org/2023.findings-eacl.70/" target="_blank" style="color: #1976d2;">How do decoding algorithms distribute information in dialogue responses?</a> at EACL-Findings 2023</h3>
   </div>
 </body>
 </html>